Azure/wordpress-linux-appservice/WordPress/Configuring AFD with your WordPress site.md

 3. You can either select an existing AFD profile (Standard SKU) from the dropdown or create a new profile as shown below
 ![AFD profiles](./media/WP-AFDProfiles.jpg)

-4. Go to Review and Create Tab  and choose create
+4. Go to Review and Create Tab and choose Create to deploy the WordPress

 **Custom Domain:**